 Of course coming up with a ball-park price for this type of project is almost impossible without knowing what the scale of the work is.
 But for an average project an amount of at least £4,000 to £10,000 is to be expected.

 Hopefully this article has given you some useful information about what building a website entails, and particularly how much you can expect to pay for different types of sites.
 But nothing here is a formal quotation; speaking with a web professional and explaining the exact requirements you have is the only way to get a true indication of cost for your project.

 If you'd like to know more

 There is a special start your project page where you can fill out a simple form and send brief details about your project to me.
-I'll get back in touch with some ideas of how I could help you.
+We'll get back in touch with some ideas of how we could help you.
 The aim is to get you an estimation of what your project may cost in terms of time and money quickly, so you can make the decision that's right for you.